vios-s/tsaftarislab.github.io/_pages/join_us.md

 If you wish to join the group as a PhD student or a postdoc, read below about open positions and funding opportunities.
 Please read well the instructions on how to contact us.

 ## Current opportunities {#opportunities}
-We currently have two open positions.
+We currently have **NO** open positions.

+## Past opportunities {#pastopportunities}

 * ~~**CHAI PhD positions** We are now recruiting for two PhD positions as part of the [CHAI AI Hub](https://chai.ac.uk) on causal AI for medical imaging in partnership with Canon Medical.
 The positions are described [here](https://www.eng.ed.ac.uk/studying/degrees/postgraduate-research/phd/causal-ai-understanding-medical-images) alongside information on how to apply.
 Please note that we will be reviewing applications as early as January 10, 2025.
 We have also collated questions on a [FAQ document](https://vios.science/faq/) which we advise you look over.~~

-## Past opportunities {#pastopportunities}

 * ~~**Four PostDoctoral Research Associate Positions in Causal AI**: We are for **four** enthusiastic postdoctoral researchers to join our team led by Prof. Sotirios Tsaftaris in the prestigious high-profile [CHAI AI Hub](https://chai.ac.uk) funded by EPSRC to help us develop new causal AI methods as applied to a variety of healthcare applications co-created within an ecosystem of partners and stakeholders.
 Our aspiration is to change the future of healthcare precisely because we devise better AI methods rooted in causal.
 Deadline 17 June 2024. **To apply** [Review details and apply now here](https://elxw.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1001/job/10473/?utm_medium=jobshare)~~